 - Payment or reimbursement for service or service-related items must be approved prior to the purchase of the item - Participant must submit original, itemized receipt to be reimbursed.
 If the receipt only lists costs, the participant must identify each item.
 All receipts are to include the participant's name, last four digits of social security number and the participant's signature. - If tools, exams or testing are required for training, the required tool list or syllabi showing these required items must be provided.
 Tools will be delivered to the office at 600 South Pierce Avenue to the attention of the Employment Specialist (E.S) and then a meeting will be arranged for participant and E.S. to go through the packing list together, and signature attained by participant at that time.
 This procedure will minimize the chance of tools being given to a student other than the person listed on the ITA. - Software is not reimbursable unless it is listed in the syllabus as required by all students in the class.
 Needing access to software does not imply a requirement to purchase. - All receipts (must be itemized) for reimbursement of approved/authorized services are to be turned in with any or all other required documentation within 30-days of purchase and must have the participant's signature on it.
 Regional Support Services Policy

 Support Services are available to regional job seekers receiving individualized career services or training services, but only as determined necessary and documented in case notes that the participant required such support to participate and complete the activity.
 Also, services are provided based on current budget circumstances.
-Support Services expenditures over the maximum allowable per fiscal year are allowable through WIOA Title I Director's approval.
+Support Services expenditures over the maximum allowable per fiscal year are allowable through WIOA Title I Director, or his/her designee's, approval.

 Timely submission of academic records is the responsibility of all program participants.
 If required documents (grades, class schedules, financial aid award letters, tuition rates, etc.) are not received within 30 days of the start of a new semester/term, tuition assistance and support services will be forfeited for that term.
-Exceptions to this may be made by the WIOA Director for extenuating circumstances.
+Exceptions to this may be made by the WIOA Title I Director, or his/her designee, for extenuating circumstances.

 Participant reimbursement claims for transportation and child care are due and processed every two weeks.
 If a Support Service Request (SSR) is received more than two claim periods late (up to 4 weeks) it will not be paid.
 For miscellaneous costs such as healthcare, clothing, etc. claims must be submitted within 30 days after the date in which that cost was incurred, or will not be accepted.
+Exceptions to this may be made by the WIOA Title I Director, or his/her designee, for extenuating circumstances.